EXCCoin/exccdata/docs/docker.md

 To make the source code from the host available inside the container, attach a volume to the container when launching the image:

-`docker run -ti --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine /bin/bash`
+`docker run -ti --entrypoint="" -v ${PWD}:/home/excc/go/src/github.com/exccco/exccdata --rm exccco/exccdata:dev-alpine /bin/bash`

-_Note_: Changing `entrypoint` allows you to run commands in the container since the default container command runs dcrdata.
+_Note_: Changing `entrypoint` allows you to run commands in the container since the default container command runs exccdata.
 We also added /bin/bash at the end so the container executes this by default.

 You can now run `go build` or `go test` inside the container.
 If you run `go fmt` you should notice that any formatting changes will also be reflected on the docker host as well.

-To run dcrdata in the container, it may be convenient to use [environment variables](#using-configuration-environment-variables) to configure dcrdata.
+To run exccdata in the container, it may be convenient to use [environment variables](#using-configuration-environment-variables) to configure exccdata.
 The variables may be set inside the container or on the [command line](https://docs.docker.com/engine/reference/run/#env-environment-variables).
 For example,

-`docker run -ti --entrypoint=/bin/bash -e DCRDATA_LISTEN_URL=0.0.0.0:2222 -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine`
+`docker run -ti --entrypoint=/bin/bash -e EXCCDATA_LISTEN_URL=0.0.0.0:2222 -v ${PWD}:/home/excc/go/src/github.com/exccco/exccdata --rm exccco/exccdata:dev-alpine`

 ## Container Production Usage

-We don't yet have a build system in place for creating production grade images of dcrdata.
+We don't yet have a build system in place for creating production grade images of exccdata.
 However, you can still use the images for testing.

-In addition to configuring dcrdata, it is also necessary to map the TCP port on which dcrdata listens for connections with the `-p` switch.
+In addition to configuring exccdata, it is also necessary to map the TCP port on which exccdata listens for connections with the `-p` switch.
 For example,

-`docker run -ti -p 2222:2222 -e DCRDATA_LISTEN_URL=0.0.0.0:2222 --rm decred/dcrdata:dev-alpine`
+`docker run -ti -p 2222:2222 -e EXCCDATA_LISTEN_URL=0.0.0.0:2222 --rm exccco/exccdata:dev-alpine`

 Please keep in mind these images have not been hardened so this is not recommended for production.